 Now that you know what pay-per-view is and why you might want to use it, let’s talk about how to create a WordPress pay-per-view website with MemberPress.

-Creating a Pay-Per-View Site with MemberPress
+How to Start a Pay-Per-View Website with MemberPress

 This guide will assume you have a WordPress website up and running, but if not, this article will walk you through the process of launching your new site.